 Double Declining Balance Depreciation Method

 Analyzing an Income Statement

-How to Calculate Double Declining Balance Depreciation Method
+How to Calculate Double Declining Balance Depreciation

-- In this case, we take the $9,000 would-be depreciation expense and figure out what it is as a percentage of the amount subject to depreciation, which is $90,000 in our illustration.
-By taking $9,000 and dividing it into $90,000, we arrive at 0.10, or 10.00%.
+- In this case, take the $9,000 would-be depreciation expense and figure out what it is as a percentage of the total amount subject to depreciation, which is $90,000 in this illustration.
+By taking $9,000 and dividing it into $90,000, you'll arrive at 0.10, or 10.00 percent.

-- Now, since we are using the 200% method, we are going to tax 2 x 10.00% to get to 20.00%.
-(If we had been using the 150% double declining depreciation method, we would have taken 1.5 x 10.00%).
+- Now, for the 200 percent method, multiply (2 x 10.00 percent) to get to 20.00 percent.
+If you had been using the 150 percent double declining depreciation method, you would have taken (1.5 x 10.00 percent).

 |Year||Applicable Percentage Depreciation Rate||Starting Carrying Value||Depreciation Expense||Ending Carrying Value|

 |10||20.00%||$13,421.77||$2,684.35 + $737.42 special adjustment for final year||$10,000.00|

 The final year adjustment was calculated because the carrying value at the end of the ten-year period would have been $10,737.42 but you know that the salvage value was $10,000.00 and should be the correct ending number.